jbakjaskier/credit-cushion/README.md

 2. Adding a UI for the loan interface - this has be completed ✅

-3. Ability to view and edit Variation Generated Before Sending to Customer
+3. Ability to view and edit Variation Generated Before Sending to Customer - this has been completed ✅
    - This also involves updating the Db status

 4. Update application routing in the top